-We'll be painting and learning these exciting processes and techniques in my artist's studio workshop in NW10 near Notting Hill, shared with my craftsman husband.
+We'll be painting and learning these exciting processes and techniques in my artist's studio workshop in NW10 near Notting Hill, shared with my designer and craftsman husband.
 You'll get the opportunity to see - and paint - inside a working art and craft studio in London.
 We'll look at photographic examples of historic miniature painting and study close-ups in books to inspire us before diving into creating our own.

 Miniature painting is 'the art of the line'; indeed, it is all about the line.
 These paintings embody a fineness of line from China and vibrancy of colours and pigments from India and Central Asia to be synthesized into beautiful miniatures in the royal courts of Safavid Persia and the Mughal Empire, which in turn influenced and was influenced by the equal magnificence of Renaissance Europe.
 Pigments, paints and paper all vary; climates, seasons and moods can change; the essential, enduring tool, of course, is the brush.
 Miniature painting is inconceivable without the perfect brushes.
 These indispensible, trusty tools are your dependable stalwarts and loyal friends and are absolutely vital to the success of your pieces.

 I created a range of unique specialist miniature painting natural sable hair brushes which also complement my taught courses.
 The brushes are designed for specific techniques and also to invite contemplation.
 They include: the Rocks brush for rendering strokes; 3 different Clouds brushes for fine details, miniature outlines or illumination; the Water brush for washes; the Fire brush made using an ancient brushmaking technique from a single swan feather for unusual calligraphic strokes; the Ether brush tool for tracing and transferring among other uses.
 You’ll be able to try these unique brushes during the real-life studio courses and they are available for purchase with a 10% discount for course students.
 I also ship them internationally.